LottoLogicAI

 Definition

-In lottery statistics, a number is informally called "overdue" when its gap — the number of draws since its last appearance — is longer than its historical average.
+In lottery history, a number is often called "overdue" when its current gap — the number of draws since its last appearance — is longer than what looks typical in the historical dataset.

 Key distinction